-The following discussion and analysis of the consolidated results of operations and financial condition of Aecon Group Inc. ("Aecon" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2023.
-This MD&A has been prepared as at March 5, 2024, when the Company's Board of Directors approved this document.
-Additional information on Aecon is available through the System for Electronic Document Analysis and Retrieval+ ("SEDAR+") at www.sedarplus.com and includes the Company's Annual Information Form and other securities and continuous disclosure filings.
+The following discussion and analysis of the consolidated results of operations and financial condition of Aecon Group Inc. ("Aecon" or the "Company") should be read in conjunction with the Company's audited consolidated financial statements and accompanying notes for the year ended December 31, 2024.
+This MD&A is dated as at March 5, 2025, when the Company's Board of Directors approved this document.
+Additional information on Aecon is available through the System for Electronic Document Analysis and Retrieval+ ("SEDAR+") at www.sedarplus.ca and includes the Company's Annual Information Form and other securities and continuous disclosure filings.